-- 1. On the Tool Palette, click the Project menu and choose External Projects.
+- 1. On the Tool Palette, click Project > External Projects.
 The External Projects dialog box appears. - 2.
 Select the project, and then click Disconnect. - 3.
 In File Manager or Windows Explorer, move the project's .rqs file to the new location. - 4.
 In the External Projects dialog box, in the External Project References listing, select the project. - 5.
 Click Browse. - 6.
 Click Open.

-Project Information
+Working with Project Information